Distributionally robust inventory control when demand is a martingale: Main results

 We now present an intuitive description of these dynamics, explained as a game between the ``inventory manager" (selector of the policy) and ``nature" (selector of the worst-case martingale).
 Nature reasons that, if her demand in some period $t$ is ever zero, the martingale property ensures that she will order zero in all subsequent periods.
 This will leave the inventory manager stuck holding all the inventory which she held at the start of period $t$ for the entire remainder of the time horizon, which will incur a large cost.
 Such a situation is thus desirable from nature's perspective, and one might think that to maximize the probability of this happening, nature will thus maximize the probability that the demand is 0, which would be achieved by putting all probability on $0$ and $U$.
 However, as Corollaries\ \ref{mainmartcorr1}\ -\ \ref{mainmartcorr2} show, this is not the case.
 In fact, the adversary does not put any probability mass at $U$ until time $\Lambda^T$, i.e. the last time period in which there are any meaningful dynamics.
 The reason is that in the martingale-demand model, there is an additional hidden cost for nature associated with putting probability on or near $U$.
 In particular, if a demand of $U$ ever occurs, then the martingale property ensures that all future demands must be $U$ as well.
 However, it is ``easy" for an inventory manager to perform well against an adversary that always orders $U$ - in particular, she can simply order up to $U$ in every period, incurring zero cost.
 In other words, the aforementioned hidden cost to nature comes in the form of a ``loss of randomness", making nature perfectly predictable going forwards.
 Corollaries\ \ref{mainmartcorr1}\ -\ \ref{mainmartcorr2} indicate that at optimality, this tradeoff manifests by having nature always put some probability at 0, and some probability on a different quantity $D^T_t$, which increases monotonically to $U$ as $t \uparrow \Lambda^T$.
-This ``ramping up" can be explained by observing that although higher values for this second point of the support result in a greater ``loss of randomness", the cost of such a loss becomes smaller over time, as the associated window of time during which the adversary is perfectly predictable shrinks accordingly.
+This ``ramping up" can be explained by observing that although higher values for this second point of the support result in a greater ``loss of randomness", the cost of such a loss becomes smaller over time, as the associated window of time during which the adversary is perfectly predictable shrinks accordingly. \\ Note that Corollary\ \ref{mainmartcorr1} implies that (in a worst-case setting) the inventory manager continues to ramp up production until either the demand drops to zero, or time $\Lambda^T$ is reached, where the precise manner in which production is ramped up results from an attempt to balance the cost of potential obsoletion (i.e. being stuck holding one's inventory) with the cost of under-ordering.
+To better understand this ramping up, and more generally the dynamics of an optimal policy against a worst-case distribution for Problem\ \ref{dynamic0-mar}, we now prove that the Markov chain $M^T$, properly rescaled, converges weakly (as $T \rightarrow \infty$) to a simple and intuitive limiting process.
+For a review of the formal definition of weak convergence, and the relevant topological spaces and metrics, we refer the reader to the excellent texts \citet{Billingsley} and \citet{Whitt}.